AbrarSoul/AbrarSoul/README.md

 ### 🚀 About Me

+- 👨‍🔬 **Research Assistant** at [GPT-Lab, Tampere University](https://www.tuni.fi) (since June 2025)
+  Working on explainability and fairness in AI systems, with focus on recommender systems and medical data.
-- 👨‍🏫 Teaching Assistant @ Tampere University – software product/process management & GitLab/GitHub practices.
+- 👨‍🏫 Teaching Assistant – software product/process management & GitLab/GitHub practices.
-- 🔍 Currently seeking a **research assistantship / PhD opportunity** focused on AI or NLP.
-- 🧠 Ex–Project Manager & Backend Developer with 4+ years in MIS and data-driven application design.
+- 🧠 Ex–Project Manager & Backend Developer with 4+ years in MIS and data-driven applications.
 - 🧪 Researcher in **AI-based biological aging, ECG analysis, and contract analytics**.

 ---